 There are currently three sediment transport models available in CMS: (1) Equilibrium total load, (2) Equilibrium bed load plus advection-diffusion for suspended load, and (3) Non-equilibrium total load.
-The first two models are selected by unchecking the checkbox which says "Use nonequilibrium transport" and selecting either "Total load" for the first model, or "Advection-diffusion" for the second next to input item named "Formulation".
-The third model is selected by checking the box "Use nonequilibrium transport".
+The first two models are selected by unchecking the checkbox which says "Use non-equilibrium transport" and selecting either "Total load" for the first model, or "Advection-diffusion" for the second next to input item named "Formulation".
+The third model is selected by checking the box "Use non-equilibrium transport".

-Table 2-68 gives a description, default value, and range for the sediment transport models.
+Table 2-75 gives a description, default value, and range for the sediment transport models.

-Table 2-70.
+Table 2-75.
 CMS card used to specify the sediment transport model.

-Card Format Notes Sediment [card=SED_TRANS_FORMULATION] Specifies the sediment transport model options=(EXNER,A-D,NET), default=NET]
+Card Format Notes Sediment Transport Model [card=SED_TRANS_FORMULATION] [name=SedModel, type=char, options=(EXNER,A-D,NET), default=NET] Specifies the sediment transport model